WELCOME TO THE NEUROLOGY RESIDENCY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY HOSPITAL AND LENOX HILL HOSPITAL

 DR. NAJJAR FEATURED IN THE FILM "BRAIN ON FIRE"

-The book is based on the real-life events of New York Post journalist Susannah Callahan who begins to suffer a mysterious illness.
-She was initially diagnosed with acute psychosis and would been committed to a psychiatric ward but for the efforts of Dr. Najjar who diagnosed her with autoimmune encephalitis, kicking off a revolution in the field of neuroimmunology.
+The book is based on the real-life events of New York Post journalist Susannah Callahan detailing her struggles with autoimmune encephalitis and her eventual journey to recovery with the help of Dr. Najjar, kicking off a revolution in the field of neuroimmunology.

 To hear Dr. Najjar speak about his experience, click below.

-Netflix's new docu-series "Lenox Hill" launched on June 10 worldwide and features our healthcare heroes in action!
+Netflix's new docu-series "Lenox Hill" features our healthcare heroes in action!

 "Lenox Hill" follows four of our physicians and their care teams at Lenox Hill Hospital, including our Neurosurgery colleagues Dr. Langer and Dr. Boockvar.
 The series intimately explores the tireless efforts and care we provide to our patients and their families.